 However, I don’t recommend using blog automation tools for your authoritative blogs.
 Here’s how to automate your blog post creation process with ContentStudio.

 You can either start creating automation campaigns to publish videos or articles on your blog.
 In this example, I will explain how to automatically post content on your blog.

 Enter a descriptive name for your blog automation campaign and select relevant blogs.
 (If you choose WordPress, make sure your self-hosted WordPress blog is connected to ContentStudio rightly so ContentStudio can publish content for you.)

 The steps are self-explanatory.
 Select your blog and social channels and set up Hashtags and Replug link settings.

 I loaded the content from a custom topic I have already created.
 You can create custom content matching filters specific to this particular campaign separately.

 Currently, ContentStudio isn’t supporting custom link embedding.
 However, you can use a plugin like ThirstyAffiliates to hyperlink keywords automatically.
 (Tip: automatically embed Amazon affiliates links to generate revenue)

-In the fourth step, timings for your campaign in the third and the last step.
+Set up timings for your campaign in the third and the last step.
 I recommend making your blog posting natural by diversifying content types (ex: videos, text articles) and topics.
 Hence, share blog posts on a specific topic at certain intervals.

 How to create an evergreen post campaign